idlionora/my-mini-blog-api/README.md

 ```HTTP
 POST /api/v2/blogposts
 ```
 🔒 Create a new blogpost by providing title and content at the minimum.
 You can also add tags and summary to your post.
 Image representations can also be provided by uploading blogpostImg and bannerImg as form-data files.
-(See [Update Blogpost](#update-blogpost) for form-data example)
+(See [Update Blogpost](#update-blogpost) for form-data example).
+Make sure the value for `tags` is submitted in correct data-type as to not mess with the tag updating middleware!

 **Body**
 ```JSON